Arctic National Wildlife Refuge: Status of Oil and Gas Program

 Alaska Native Lands in the Coastal Plain

-and gas development would not take place on these Alaska Native lands until Congress approved development of the Coastal Plain.
+Some lands in and adjoining the Coastal Plain are owned by Alaska Native corporations.
+A 1983 agreement known as the Chandler Lake Agreement provided that oil and gas development would not take place on these Alaska Native lands until Congress approved development of the Coastal Plain.
 P.L.
-115-97 thus opened the possibility of oil and gas development on both the federal lands and the Alaska Native lands of the Coastal Plain.
-Alaska Native corporations applied for permits to conduct seismic exploration on their Coastal Plain lands, but BLM and FWS did not approve all the necessary permits.
+115-97 thus opened the possibility of oil and gas development on both the federal lands and the Alaska Native lands.
+After the 2021 lease sale, Alaska Native corporations applied for permits to conduct seismic testing on their lands, but BLM and FWS did not complete the approval process for the necessary permits.

 Issues for Congress